 Impermanence is Truth

 An elemental truth offers no possibility of retreat.
 Once we have been touched by it, we can never turn away from it.
-The message inside truth results in permanent change.
 New questions grasp us and offer no release.
-Our inner world shifts, and we look out into the world through a different sensibility.
+Our inner world shifts and we look out into the world through a different sensibility.